klu0926/ac-space-cat/README.md

 - `meow` click to make the cat meow! (audio default off)
 - `audio` click screen top right to turn on/off audio
 - `score` click to increase your score
-- `customize` allow user to customize many features such as:
+- `customize` allow user to upload file to change a few things:
   - `title` the giant white text on the screen
   - `image1` the default cat image
   - `image2` the image when user click on the screen